ViktorSlavkovic/FanLedDisplay/README.md

 # Fan Led Display

-#### Viktor Slavkovic - A project at School of Electrical Engineering, University of Belgrade, Serbia
+#### A project at School of Electrical Engineering, University of Belgrade, Serbia

 #### Video demo on [YouTube](https://youtu.be/YXIKNycpRV0)